 Justin joined Watsi on January 20th, 2021.
-Six months ago, Justin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Justin's most recent donation supported Chhorn, a food seller from Cambodia, to fund ear surgery so he can return to working at the market.
+One year ago, Justin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Justin's most recent donation supported Mi, a 58-year-old mother from Thailand, to fund mass removal surgery so she can return to supporting her family free of pain.